grafana/k8s-monitoring-helm/charts/k8s-monitoring/default_allow_lists/README.md

 ```

 The `metricsTuning` section also offers more fine-grained control of the allowed metrics, including or excluding metrics
-by name or by regex.
+by name or by regular expression.
 You can learn more in [this example](../../../examples/custom-metrics-tuning).

 You can also use the `extraMetricRelabelingRules` section to add arbitrary relabeling rules that can be used to take any
 action on the metric list, including filtering based on label or other actions.